Frequently Asked Questions

 If the items you ordered are showing as "in stock", they usually ship the same day up until approximately 3PM PST Monday through Friday.
 Holidays excluded.
 If all or part of your order is incomplete, we will hold the order until all items are received.

 If an item is NOT in stock, here's what generally happens.
 Unless we're out of a lot of titles for a particular producer, we don't replenish the stock UNTIL someone places an order for it.
-So if something you want is out of stock, it usually won't get re-ordered.
+So if something you want is out of stock, it usually won't get re-ordered unless someone else does or we are placing an order from this producer.
 If you place the order, then we'll get it in as quickly as possible.

 The DVD I ordered looks "home made".
 Is it a bootleg?

-No. ALL our inventory is ordered directly from the independant producers or publishing dealer representatives.
-Many independant producers "burn" their own product.
-That is they burn the DVD themselves, print the overwrap and box them.
+No. ALL our inventory is ordered directly from the independent producers or publishing dealer representatives.
+Many independent producers "burn" their own product — they burn the DVD themselves, print the overwrap and box them.
 Some do a more professional job at it than others.
 Many farm the job out to professional duplicators.

 There is no runtime listed for the DVD I'm interested in.